What’s up with the Brooklyn Nets?

 Serge Ibaka’s recent addition hasn’t been truly felt yet.
 Once he starts to become at least a tiny bit like the Ibaka of old, then it’s go-time.
 Until then, Giannis Antetokoumpo will have no problem carrying the team on his broad shoulders.

 Storyline to watch out for

-You can catch the game tomorrow at 9:30 AM on NBA TV Philippines, which is available on Smart’s GigaPlay app and Cignal TV.
+Catch the game tomorrow live at 9:30 AM on NBA TV Philippines, available on Smart’s GigaPlay app and Cignal TV.